 The first step to your perfect ring?
-A stunning stone, in the perfect shape.
-Here, we go through the most popular diamond shape options, and how to find the right one for you.
+A stunning stone in the perfect diamond shape.
+Here, we go through the most popular diamond shapes and how to find the right one for you.

-When shopping for a diamond, whether it is for an engagement ring or any other type of jewelry, you’re going to find yourself having to make a number of important — and potentially lifelong — decisions.
-And while the choices you make regarding carat, color, and clarity all play a large role in finding the best possible stone, perhaps the biggest decisions will be choosing a diamond shape.
-After all, diamond shape is the most immediately noticeable feature of the diamond to the naked eye.
+While the choices you make regarding carat, color, and clarity play a significant role in finding the best possible stone, perhaps the most critical decision will be choosing a diamond shape.
+After all, the diamond shape is the most immediately noticeable feature of the diamond to the naked eye.

-That said, unless you’re already a diamond expert, you may not have a clear idea of what different diamond shapes are available, or which ones would be best suited to your unique personality, style, or taste.
-Well, don’t worry; we’ve got you covered.
+That said, unless you’re already a diamond expert, you may not have a clear idea as to what different diamond shapes are available.
+You also may not know which ones would be best suited to your unique personality, style, or taste.

 ROUND BRILLIANT SHAPE

 The round brilliant cut is the most popular of all diamond shapes–so much, in fact, that it has set the standard.

 With 57 facets, the round diamond has ideal proportions that return an incredible amount of fire, brilliance, and scintillation.
 This round diamond shape has also been the benchmark for theories of light behavior and precise mathematical calculations, all in the pursuit of perfection.

 Although round diamonds are the most sought-after shape, it’s still important to know what you’re looking for in terms of the 4 C’s.
 Always keep in mind how brilliant you want your diamond to be.

 Read more about round cut lab grown diamonds here.
 And when you’re ready, talk with a Clean Origin diamond expert to help find your perfect stone.